-When the vehicle key is turned in the ignition, the engine control unit (ECU) on the vehicle sends an electronic message to the key, and it will let the car to start only provided it receives the accurate message back.
-So even for a simple car key without any buttons, the key must be cut properly to switch the locks and also programmed appropriately to deactivate the immobiliser.
-Car keys with chips can be programmed by special programmers using by a professional locksmith.
+When the vehicle key turned in the ignition, the engine control unit (ECU) on the vehicle sends an electronic message to the core, and it will let the car to start only provided it receives the right message back.
+So even for a simple car key without any buttons, the key must be cut accurately to switch the locks and also programmed appropriately to deactivate the immobilizer.
+Car keys with chips can be processed by individual programmers using by a professional locksmith.

 The Reason That Automotive Manufacturers Use Transponder Keys?

-How Can you Tell If your vehicle Come With A Transponder Key?
+How Can You Tell If your vehicle Come With A Transponder Key?